 Robert Downey, Jr. and his works provide examples of:

 - Career Resurrection: Downey's drug addiction (and frequent arrests as a result thereof) in the 90s caused his career to stall.
-In the mid-2000s, he acted in critically lauded films such as Kiss Kiss Bang Bang, A Scanner Darkly, and Zodiac returned him to the realm of respected actor, but his appearance in Iron Man cemented him as an A-lister.
+In the mid-2000s, he acted in critically lauded films such as Kiss Kiss Bang Bang, A Scanner Darkly, and Zodiac returned him to the realm of respected actors, but his appearance in Iron Man cemented him as an A-lister.
 Prior to this, he was practically unemployable as his drug problems made him very difficult to insure.

 - The Cast Showoff: Downey writes music, sings and plays the piano quite well.
 As a result, this leads to some delightful showoff moments, including: